Frame 427320891

 These products may apply different overage rates depending on the plan or volume tier.
 Monitoring usage keeps product behavior aligned with billing.

 The structure mirrors a typical mobile phone plan.
-For example, a plan includes 1000 minutes, then you pay per-unit once you've used your free minutes.
+For instance, if a plan includes 1000 minutes, then you pay per unit once you've used your free minutes.

 That familiar model helps customers understand how software overages work.